martari03/themoviedb/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It the React project where I use themoviedb API and Redux.
+In this React project I use themoviedb API and Redux.

 ### The main page view in light and dark themes